 Below are some good guidelines to follow when changing FIDL APIs.

-2. Annotate newly stable APIs which are ready to go to partners with @available(added=19).
+. - Annotate newly stable APIs that are ready to go to partners and will not change

 For more examples, see the API evolution guide and the FIDL compatibility guide.